Impact of resonance regeneration and decay on the net-proton fluctuations in a hadron resonance gas: Introduction

 In 2010 and 2011, the RHIC facility has engaged in the search for the critical point and the exploration of the QCD phase diagram by running a beam energy scan program with center-of-mass collision energies per nucleon-nucleon pair of $\sqrt{s}=7.7,\, 11.5,\, 19.6,\, 27,\, 39,\, 62.4$ and $200$~GeV.
 Recently, results on the net-proton fluctuations in terms of ratios of higher-order cumulants of the net-proton distribution were reported~\cite{Adamczyk:2013dal}.
 Due to the fact that isospin-fluctuations remain finite at the critical point, the critical fluctuations in the net-baryon number are directly imprinted in the net-proton fluctuations~\cite{Hatta:2003wn}.
 Sources of finite and non-equilibrium fluctuations can, however, significantly hide the critical fluctuations in the net-proton number as compared to net-baryon number fluctuations~\cite{Kitazawa:2011wh,Kitazawa:2012at}.

 Fluctuation observables have been investigated in various theoretical baseline studies within the HRG model~\cite{Begun:2006jf,Karsch:2010ck,Fu:2013gga,Garg:2013ata} or in transport approaches~\cite{Schuster:2009jv,Sahoo:2012wn}.
-In this work, we compare different HRG model calculations of net-proton fluctuations in a grandcanonical ensemble study by systematically including various refinements: a restriction from net-baryon number fluctuations to net-proton fluctuations, the application of experimentally realized kinematic cuts, an inclusion of the effects of strong resonance decays as well as of isospin-changing interactions of the nucleons with thermal pions below the chemical freeze-out.
+In this work, we compare different HRG model calculations of net-proton fluctuations in a grandcanonical ensemble study by systematically including various refinements: a restriction from net-baryon number fluctuations to net-proton fluctuations, the application of experimentally realized kinematic cuts, an inclusion of the effects of strong resonance decays as well as of isospin-changing interactions of the nucleons with thermal pions after the chemical freeze-out.
+This study is of importance for future investigations of critical fluctuations produced in dynamical models of heavy-ion collisions in two ways: it serves as a non-critical baseline, and the considered refinements can also be applied to critical fluctuations.

 We treat resonance decays as in~\cite{Begun:2006jf,Fu:2013gga}, but split the full contributions of the decaying resonances to the final net-proton fluctuations into two parts: an average and a probabilistic part.
-The average contributions stem from fluctuations in the numbers of resonances only, where fixed numbers of decay products are assumed, which are determined by the average branching ratios.
+The average contributions stem from the thermal fluctuations in the numbers of resonances only, where fixed numbers of decay products are assumed, which are determined by the average branching ratios.
 The additional, probabilistic contributions account for the probabilistic character of the decay process implying fluctuations in the actual numbers of decay products.
-From the average contributions only, which we rederive via appropriate derivatives of the pressure, we observe a significant effect on the net-proton fluctuations, whereas the probabilistic contributions cause small additional modifications only.
-We further take into account that isospin-changing scatterings of the nucleons with thermal pions via intermediate $\Delta$-resonances lead to additional fluctuations in the net-proton number.
-A treatment of these effects via the Kitazawa-Asakawa (KA) formalism~\cite{Kitazawa:2011wh,Kitazawa:2012at} can reconcile HRG model calculations for net-proton fluctuations with the experimental data on the same level as net-baryon number fluctuations calculated in a full HRG model.
+From the average contributions only, which we rederive via appropriate derivatives of the pressure, we observe a significant deviation of the net-proton fluctuations from the Skellam limit.
+Considering furthermore the probabilistic contributions from resonance decays as well as isospin-changing scatterings of nucleons with thermal pions via intermediate $\Delta$-resonances, which both lead to additional fluctuations in the net-proton number, is however important.
+A consistent treatment of these effects, especially of the latter via the Kitazawa-Asakawa (KA) formalism~\cite{Kitazawa:2011wh,Kitazawa:2012at}, can reconcile HRG model calculations for net-proton fluctuations with the experimental data on the same level as net-baryon number fluctuations calculated in a full HRG model.